Natalie Frank, a Ph.D. in clinical psychology, specializes in pediatric psychology and behavioral health.

 Human beings have always endeavored to better themselves, wanting to be healthier, faster, more attractive, and brighter, always dreaming of attaining perfection.
 This ideal has been especially focused upon by parents who want to give their children the most advantages possible.

-While there are no credible reports of any actual pumpkin children being created, four centuries later we were able to develop real medical capabilities which allowed conception to occur outside the human body.
-With the birth of Louise Brown, the first “test tube baby” in 1978, couples with fertility problems were given new hope regarding their ability to have a child.
+While there are no credible reports of any actual pumpkin children being created, four centuries later, we were able to develop real medical capabilities that allowed conception to occur outside the human body.
+With the birth of Louise Brown, the first “test-tube baby” in 1978, couples with fertility problems were given new hope regarding their ability to have a child.

 But just because we can, does that mean that we should?

 Dr. Jeffrey Steinberg, Genetic Engineer of Designer Babies

 Dr. Jeffrey Steinberg of The Fertility Institutes has worked for more than a decade to improve the ability to genetically engineer the physical features of babies.
 He employs a procedure known as preimplantation genetic diagnosis (PGD) to sort and select embryos based on gender and eye color.
 He intends to try to select for other traits in the coming year, including skin color and hair color.